hemendrameena/WnCC_WebDevelopment_Project/README.md

 2. CSS (including CSS Media Queries)
 3. Javascript

+##Assignment 1
-Assignment 1 - In this I have replicated the static page of Internet IITB Site, i.e. internet.iitb.ac.in
+In this I have replicated the static page of Internet IITB Site, i.e. internet.iitb.ac.in

+##Assignment 2
-Assignment 2 - In this I have improved the previous Assignment and make the site responsive, added night mode feature to it and some other features.
+In this I have improved the previous Assignment and make the site responsive, added night mode feature to it and some other features.

+Assignment 3